LOGIX-ENG/PASMBTCP/README.md

 #### Typical Addressing by the User.
-This is the Addressing you will use when creating a Tag.
+Below are the Addressing and Data Types you will use when creating a Tag.
-These Are The Most Used Data Types
+Please Refer To Your Devices Manual For Details About Data Structures You Have Available.
-Please Refer To Your Devices Manual For Details About Data Structures You Have Available **Info** Enter Your Register Address As Show In The Table Below
+**Info** Enter Your Register Address As Show In The Table Below.

 | Function Code | Function Name | Address Range | Data Types |
 |----------|----------|----------|----------|